kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     export KUBEFLOW_USERNAME=<your username>
     export KUBEFLOW_PASSWORD=<your password>

     # Set KF_NAME to the name of your Kubeflow deployment.
-This also becomes the
+You also use this
-    # name of the directory containing your configuration.
-See the detailed
+    # value as directory name when creating your configuration directory.
-    # description in the text below this code snippet.
+    # See the detailed description in the text below this code snippet.
     # For example, your deployment name can be 'my-kubeflow' or 'kf-test'.
     export KF_NAME=<your choice of name for the Kubeflow deployment>